Rightly Handling God's Word: Faithful Ministry Against Destructive Doctrine

 Faithful ministry protects the gospel through careful teaching and rejection of corrupt doctrine.

-18 men who have erred concerning the truth, saying that the resurrection is already past, and overthrowing the faith of some.
+18 who have deviated from the truth.
+They say that the resurrection has already occurred, and they undermine the faith of some.

-19 However God’s firm foundation stands, having this seal, “The Lord knows those who are his,” and, “Let every one who names the name of the Lord depart from unrighteousness.”
+19 Nevertheless, God’s firm foundation stands, bearing this seal: “The Lord knows those who are His,” and, “Everyone who calls on the name of the Lord must turn away from iniquity.”

 Faithful ministry protects the gospel through careful teaching and rejection of corrupt doctrine.